dhellmann/pymotw-3/source/contextlib/index.rst

 .. {{{end}}}

-The context manager returned by :func:`contextmanager` also works as a function decorator, providing nearly the same behavior.
+The context manager returned by :func:`contextmanager` is derived from :class:`ContextDecorator`, so it also works as a function decorator.

 .. include:: contextlib_contextmanager_decorator.py
    :literal:
    :start-after: #end_pymotw_header

-One difference with using the context manager as a decorator is that the value yielded by the generator is not available inside the function being decorated.
-Arguments passed to the decorated function are available in the usual way, as demonstrated by :func:`throw_error` in this example.
+As in the :class:`ContextDecorator` example above, when the context manager is used as a decorator the value yielded by the generator is not available inside the function being decorated.
+Arguments passed to the decorated function are still available, as demonstrated by :func:`throw_error` in this example.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'contextlib_contextmanager_decorator.py',